-And will you be hungry after scooping this marbled jar?
+And will you be hungry after scooping this marbled cashew cream recipe?
 Nope.
-Creamy cashew cream parfaits are very filling.
+Creamy cashew cream is very filling.

-Want to make it nut-free?
-Try it with hemp cream instead of cashew cream.
+Want to make a cashew cream recipe that is nut-free?
+Well, it won’t be cashew cream, will it.
+So change the name and try making hemp cream.
 Hemp seeds have a nice balance of protein and quality fat and are also low in carbs.
 Here is one hemp seed cream parfait recipe of mine that uses sweet cream made from hemp seeds!

 Fudge Ripple Cashew Cream Parfait (vegan, dairy-free, gluten-free)

 Whipped cashew cream, so light and fluffy, is both full of good fats, and the perfect compliment to a ripple of healthy melted fudge.

 - 2 cups cashews (soaked at least 4 hours, rinsed)

 - 3/4 cup water (not the soaking water)

 - 1 tsp vanilla (powder, paste or extract is fine)

 - 3 tsps arrowroot powder (optional to make it stiffer and pipable)